Building your capacity to facilitate health equity action: Learning pathways for public health middle managers

 - Promote innovation and guide change

-Using competencies to cluster tools and resources allows middle managers to clearly see how the knowledge gained from using this learning pathway can be used to build the skills and attitudes needed to succeed in their roles.
+Using competencies to cluster tools and resources allows middle managers to clearly see how the knowledge gained from using the learning pathways can be used to build the skills and attitudes needed to succeed in their roles.

 It should take approximately one hour to review the introductory resources and complete the tools clustered under one competency domain.
 Reviewing the additional learning resources should take no more than an additional 45 minutes for each competency domain.